zspann/cssi-prework-string-lab/README.md

 ```

 ## Challenge 2 - The Guest List
 Write a function, `invitee_name()` that turns Ron's friend's names into shortened names for the envelopes.
-The function should remove any nicknames (which Ron writes by surrounding them in single quotes) and return the first initial and last name of each guest.
+The function should remove any nicknames and return the first initial and last name of each guest.

 ```python
 >>>print invitee_name("Hermione Granger")